 Soft Flannel Pad or an Organic Cotton Cloth (if using cotton I recommend organic, if possible)

 - Moisten flannel or cotton with castor oil.
 (Add 1-2 drops of lemon essential oil to the castor oil, blending well, if desired.)

-- Place moistened pad/cloth on right side of abdomen, just below rib cage.
+- Place moistened flannel pad or cloth on right side of abdomen, just below rib cage.

 - Cover the pad with plastic wrap and wrap around entire abdomen for stability.

-- Heat heating pad and place on top of cloth.
+- Heat the heating pad according to manufacturer directions and place on top of cloth.

 - If using a pad that is in a securable cover, secure cover.
 Otherwise, lie down.

 - Keep cloth in place for 1 hour.

 Have you ever used a castor oil pack?